Acing online application forms for insurance, retail banking and actuarial graduate jobs

 - Describe a time where you made a suggestion to improve an established process.

-Santander's applciation form questions are:
+Santander's application form questions have previously been:

 - What do you find personally appealing about working for Santander?